KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/metaphysics-symbol-key.md

 - **Acclivous Entropy** (E↑→E) — fragmentary motion toward decoherent embodiment; spurious acclivity on the inverse arc
 - **Declivous Entropy** (E↓♾) — dispersive collapse toward ♾ Khaon; the terminal exhaustion arc of the entropic traversal

-Context therefore determines the orientation vector of any motion verb: *acclivate* within the centropic arc names return toward Source, while *acclivate* within the entropic arc names motion toward decoherent form.
+Context therefore determines the orientation vector of any motion verb: *acclivate* within the centropic arc names return toward ⚫ Aion, while *acclivate* within the entropic arc names motion toward decoherent form.
 The same four verbs govern both trees, and the polarity of the arc — not the direction of the motion — carries the structural meaning.

 C↑⚫ C↓→E E↑→E E↓♾ ⚯ 🌳⇅